-Andrea Feldman received her M.A., M. Phil. and Ph.
-D. in history from Yale University.
-She is associate professor of history at University of Zagreb, The School of Teacher’s Education and the associate professor of history and diplomacy (adjunct) at the Sarajevo School of Science and Technology (SSST) in Bosnia and Herzegovina.
+Andrea Feldman received her MA, M. Phil., and PhD in history from Yale University.
+She is Associate Professor of history at the University of Zagreb, The School of Teacher’s Education and Associate Professor of history and diplomacy (adjunct) at the Sarajevo School of Science and Technology (SSST) in Bosnia and Herzegovina.
 She edited the first collection of works in women’s/gender history in Croatia: Žene u Hrvatskoj: Ženska i kulturna povijest, (Women in Croatia: Women’s and Cultural History), Zagreb, 2004.
-She is the author of several books and articles, most recently Imbro I. Tkalac: europsko iskustvo hrvatskog liberala, (1824.-1912.), (Imbro I. Tkalac: European Experience of Croatian Liberal), Zagreb, 2012.
-She lectured at universities in the US, Canada, and the UK.
+She is the author of several books and articles, most recently Imbro I. Tkalac: europsko iskustvo hrvatskog liberala, (1824.-1912.), (Imbro I. Tkalac: European Experience of a Croatian Liberal), Zagreb, 2012.
+She lectured at universities in the USA, Canada, and the United Kingdom.

 Since October 2018 she has been leading the project “Modern Women Thinkers: Intellectual Development of Women in Twentieth-Century Croatia,” the first women’s history project financed by the Croatian Science Foundation.

 As Vice President and International Secretary of the Liberal Party (2000-2004), she worked as the Advisor for Human Rights and Civil Society to the Minister of Foreign Affairs at the Ministry of Foreign Affairs, the Republic of Croatia in 2000-2003 coalition government.
 She was executive director of the Open Society Institute – Croatia (2004-2006).